hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 ### Create projects for LDAP users<a name="ldap"></a>

 If you are integrating LDAP into your environment, you need to configure the Horizon dashboard for users.
-For more information, see *Include the configuration files in the installation* on the [HP Helion OpenStack&reg;: Integrating LDAP page](/helion/openstack/ga/install/ldap/).
+For more information, see *Include the configuration files in the installation* on the [Integrating LDAP page](/helion/openstack/ga/install/ldap/).

 ## Next Steps<a name="next-steps"></a>

-- Configure HP StoreVirtual VSA.
+- Configure HP StoreVirtual VSA **(REQUIRED)**

 	HP StoreVirtual VSA Software is a Virtual Storage Appliance that provides the complete array functionality on top of Linux KVM environment without an external array hardware.
 It eliminates the need for external shared storage required to implement block storage features.
 It uses scale-out, distributed clustering to provide a pool of storage with enterprise storage features and simple management.

 	For intructions, see the [Configuring HP StoreVirtual VSA for Block Storage](/helion/openstack/ga/install/vsa/) document.

-- Configure a Swift Scale-Out cluster
+- Configure a Swift Scale-Out cluster (Optional)

 	An optional Swift Scale-Out cluster instance of between two and twelve servers that is used for production cloud Object storage use (Scale-Out Swift extends the Starter Swift Cluster enabling greater capacity while maintaining any initial data present in Starter Swift).

 	For intructions, see the [Scale-out Swift](/helion/openstack/ga/services/object/overview/scale-out-swift/) document.

-- Configure an HP 3Par storage array
+- Configure an HP 3Par storage array (Optional)

 	An optional HP 3Par storage array that can be used to provide high performance Cinder block storage